bSenpai/UdonProfiler/README.md

 4. Enter Play Mode in your Unity Project.
 Make sure the ```Profiler``` prefab is included in your scene and is not inactive.
 You should see a continuous stream of messages under your Unity Console (see [How It Works](#how-it-works) if you want to know what the messages represent).

 5. After confirming that the messages are being output to your console, check the UdonProfiler application.
 You should see new information being populated in the application.
-The GUI application is designed to mimic Unity's Profiler GUI, so it should look familiar if you've already experienced with it.
+The GUI application is designed to mimic Unity's Profiler GUI, so it should look familiar if you're already experienced with it.

 6. To stop recording, click the record button again.